Agriculture

 • The MOP fertilizer composition is around 60% potassium, which stimulates the growth of strong stems and makes the plant disease-resistant by promoting the thickness of the outer cell walls.

-• It improves the fruiting and flowering of plants in orchards.
+• It improves fruiting and flowering in orchards.

 • Adequate potassium provides drought resistance by reducing moisture loss from growing crops.

-• It helps improve colour, flavour and storing quality of fruits and vegetables.
+• It helps improve colour, flavour and storage quality of fruits and vegetables.

 • MOP fertilizer is the most concentrated form of granular potassium, and it is the most cost-effective.

-• The even granular size of MOP ensures precise spreading.
+• The uniform granular size of MOP ensures even spreading.

 • It is generally blended with SSP to supply essential nutrients for pasture-based systems.

-Regular testing of your farm’s soil for its potassium content is a good idea.
-However, you may also observe the potassium deficiency in your plants by looking for the following symptoms:
+Doing Regular soil testing of your farm for its potassium content is a good idea.
+However, you can also identify potassium deficiency in plants by observing the following symptoms:

 • Curling on leaf-tips.